microsoft/Windows-driver-samples/bluetooth/serialhcibus/ReadMe.md

 ## Universal Windows Driver Compliant
 This sample builds a Universal Windows Driver.
 It uses only APIs and DDIs that are included in OneCoreUAP.

-**Note**: This sample driver is generic i.e. it is not designed for a specific device and allows for a vendor to adopt and enhance it for supporting Bluetooth
+**Note** This sample driver is generic.
+It is not designed for a specific device and allows for a vendor to adopt and enhance it for supporting Bluetooth.

-This sample driver, as is, may not properly function for a device until all vendor-specific device requirements (e.g. device initialization) have been incorporated
+This sample driver, as is, may not properly function for a device until all vendor-specific device requirements (for example, device initialization) have been incorporated.

-It is recommended to use WDK whose version matches the target Windows build version or newer for the development of the serial bus driver.
+It is recommended to use the WDK version  that matches the target Windows build version or newer for the development of the serial bus driver.

 **FILE MANIFEST**